top of page

 What Is Pantone Printing?

-Pantone (also known as the Pantone Matching System, or PMS) uses spot colors—each one pre-mixed and applied as a single ink.
+Pantone (also known as the Pantone Matching System, or PMS) uses spot colours, each one pre-mixed and applied as a single ink.
 It’s ideal when you want a precise, consistent color across every piece of packaging.

 • Exact color matching (perfect for logos or signature brand colors)